bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 *Note:* [Teh2015]_ *has the hardcore proof of SGLD correctness versus a very informal sketch presented in the original paper* ([Welling2011]_) *.
-I'll mainly stick to the original paper's presentation (mostly because the hardcore proof is way beyond my comprehension), but will call out a couple of notable things.*
+I'll mainly stick to the original paper's presentation (mostly because the hardcore proof is way beyond my comprehension), but will call out a couple of notable things from the formal proof.*

 To set up this problem, let us first define several quantities.
 First define the true gradient of the log probability,